brahmadaityo/assignments/README.md

-# assignments
+# simulation lab
-its the solution of different lab assignments given at IIEST,shibpur
+its the solution of simulation lab assignments given at IIEST,shibpur